2gis/mapgl-gltf/README.md

-# mapgl-threejs
+# mapgl-gltf

-Three.js плагин для MapGL
+Plugin for the rendering glTF models with MapGL